 In the past I’ve blogged about when my father managed a Culligan Soft Water branch.
 I remember watching the workers (like Gary and Big John!) move the 150# water softener tanks from the regeneration area onto the big trucks for the next step which is to drive to their customers’ locations.

-Growing up, we (my brother Steven & I and other friends) played human games on the shop dollies!
+Growing up, we (my brother Steven & I along with other friends, too) played human games on the shop dollies!
 Not something dad would’ve approved of!

 I remember watching dad’s workers unload the tanks and bags of salt off the truck, maneuver the tanks onto a dolly, then push or pull the load to the customer’s house.
 They then donned a heavy strap across their bodies, and carried the tanks down a flight of steps into a basement.
 I was enthralled with that process!